jigoshop/jigoshop/readme.txt

 4. Standard customer checkout screen

 == Changelog ==
+= 1.4.3 - 2012-10-16 =
+* Fix: Orders not being set to processing by gateways
+* Fix: Coupon include and exclude Categories now work with multiple Product Categories, not just the first one

 = 1.4.2 - 2012-10-15 =
 * Tweak: template content wrapping for theme twentytwelve
 * Tweak: Updated Croatian language files courtesy of Ivica Delic